SAP-samples/teched2022-AD160/exercises/5_ModifyAutomation/Modify-automation.md

 ### Overview <a name="overview"></a>

 In this exercise you will learn:
-- How to modify and add an automation
+- How to modify and add an automation as a dependency.
+- Map Automation and Process parameters.

+The pre-built automation extracts the data from the Invoice document using AI.

 ## 1. Modify the Automation <a name="modifyAutomation"></a>